 Cost per Use | Average $4-$8/jar | As low as $1-$2/jar |

 For everyday grilling, store-bought powders work fine.
-But if you want to really dial in your flavor game or impress your friends, homemade is where it’s at.
-Plus, making your own gives you bragging rights — and who doesn’t love that?
+But if you want to really dial in your flavor chemistry or impress your friends with signature blends, homemade is where it's at.
+Plus, making your own gives you complete control over the molecular interactions happening on your meat — and who doesn't love that?

 Frequently Asked Questions